 How U.S. Military Aid Has Helped Ukraine Since 2014

 When he was still commander of the U.S. Army in Europe, Lt.
-Gen. Ben Hodges used to display a blue and yellow Ukrainian flag on his black backpack.
-The ribbon was a gift from an elderly woman, who gave it to him during a joint military exercise in Ukraine.
+Gen. Ben Hodges displayed a blue and yellow Ukrainian flag on his black backpack.
+The ribbon was a gift from an elderly woman who gave it to him during a joint military exercise in Ukraine.

 Hodges, now retired, oversaw the expansion of U.S. military cooperation with Ukraine after 2014, when Russia seized Crimea and backed an armed insurgency in eastern Ukraine that has cost more than 13,000 lives.
-Since then, the United States has provided $1.5 billion in security assistance, including everything from Humvees and patrol boats to counter-artillery radar and lethal weaponry such as Javelin anti-tank missiles.
+Since then, the United States has provided $1.5 billion in security assistance, including everything from Humvees and patrol boats to counterartillery radar and lethal weaponry such as Javelin antitank missiles.

 "First and foremost, U.S. military aid represents a physical manifestation of American support, which is essential," Hodges told NPR in an interview.
-"No. 2, the actual capabilities have provided help: the Javelins provided a deterrent effect; the counter-fire radar has helped save lives because of the early warning it provided."
+"No. 2, the actual capabilities have provided help: The Javelins provided a deterrent effect; the counterfire radar has helped save lives because of the early warning it provided."

-The White House ended up releasing this year's aid package in September — after learning of a whistleblower complaint that Trump had made the assistance contingent on a Ukrainian investigation of former Vice President Joe Biden and his son, Hunter Biden.
+The White House ended up releasing this year's aid package in September — after learning of a whistleblower complaint that Trump had made the assistance contingent on a Ukrainian investigation of former Vice President Joe Biden and his son Hunter Biden.

 An extended delay in the aid would have sown doubt among Ukrainians and fed the Kremlin narrative that the U.S. is an untrustworthy partner, Hodges said.

-U.S. assistance makes up 90% of Ukraine's foreign military aid, according to the Independent Defense Anti-Corruption Committee, a non-governmental watchdog group in Kyiv.
+U.S. assistance makes up 90% of Ukraine's foreign military aid, according to the Independent Defence Anti-Corruption Committee, a nongovernmental watchdog group in Kyiv.

 "The Russians are watching all over the world who sells weapons to Ukraine, and so only big nations like the United States, who are not afraid of the Russians, can do it," said Olena Tregub, the group's head.